Biography

 pseudo-Scandinavian ice cream company.
 The

-origin of Magendanz is actually German, roughly translating to "belly dance" (sic).
+origin of Magendanz is actually Luxembourgish, translating to "belly dance" (sic).
 And if you're

 looking for a hidden agenda, you'll find it.
 The word "agenda" is